ncapps/head-first-design-patterns-javascript/README.md

 - Factories encapsulate object creation
 - Factory Method relies on inheritance: object creation is delegated to subclasses, which implement the factory method to create objects
 - Abstract Factory relies on object composition: object creation is implemented in methods exposed in the factory interface
-- Factory patterns promote loose coupling by reducing the depedency of your application on concrete classes
+- Factory patterns promote loose coupling by reducing the dependency of your application on concrete classes
 - Factory Method allows a class to defer instantiation to its subclasses
 - Abstract Factory creates families of related objects without having to depend on their concrete classes
 - Dependency Inversion Principle guides us to avoid dependencies on concrete types and strive for abstractions

 ## Singleton Summary

 - Singleton ensures you have at most one instane of a class in your application
 - Provides a global access point to that instance
 - Makes use of a private constructor and a static method combined with a static variable
 - Take care when implementing a Singleton for multithreaded applications

-## Command
+## Command Summary

 - Command pattern decouples an object making a request from the one that knows how to perform it
 - A Command object enables this decoupling and encapsulates a receiver with an action
 - An invoker makes a request of a Command object by calling its execute() method, which invokes those actions on the receive